danwalterlink/oh-my-vim/README.md

     ![smartinput](http://joedicastro.com/static/pictures/smartinput_en.gif "smartinput")

-- __neocomplete__ auto-completion of keywords, methods, functions, etc by only typing a few letters (normally the first).
+- __deoplete__ auto-completion of keywords, methods, functions, etc by only typing a few letters (normally the first).
 Well used, this speeds up a lot writing of code or text.
 It improves the Vanilla Vim auto-completion, with a live fuzzy-logic search.
 It's powerful and totally customizable.